Flitholme

-Flitholme is a hamlet in the parish of Musgrave, in the Eden District, in the English county of Cumbria.
+Flitholme is a hamlet in the parish of Musgrave, in the Westmorland and Furness district, in the English county of Cumbria.

 Location

 It is located on an unclassified road about a quarter of a mile away from the A66 road.

 Nearby settlements

 Nearby settlements include the town of Appleby-in-Westmorland, the villages of Warcop, Great Musgrave, Little Musgrave and Brough under Stainmore and the hamlet of Langrigg.

 Eden Valley Railway

 The Eden Valley Railway Trust near Warcop operates a heritage railway on the 9.3 km of track from Appleby to Flitholme.